Our Verdict

 What Other Camping Stoves Should You Consider?

 If you need a trim and highly portable stove that has excellent design features, we recommend the JetBoil Genesis Basecamp.
-The Kovea Slim Twin is another space-saving stove at a fraction of the cost.
-However, if you were drawn to this stove because you love the stainless steel look, we recommend the Camp Chef Mountaineer.
+If you were drawn to the Pinnacle Pro because you love the stainless steel look, we recommend the Camp Chef Mountaineer.
 It may take up more space than other stoves, but it is the highest-performing stove in our review; beyond that, it is designed well and built to last.